cpq/bare-metal-programming-guide/README.md

 ![](images/mem2.svg)

-The `firmware.bin` file is just a concatenation of the two sections: `.text` (code) and `.data` (data).
-Those two sections were built according to the linker script: addresses in `.text` are in the flash region, and addresses in `.data` are in the RAM region.
+The `firmware.bin` file is just a concatenation of the three sections:
+`.vectors` (IRQ vector table), `.text` (code) and `.data` (data).
+Those sections were built according to the linker script: `.vectors` lies at the very beginning of flash, then `.text` follows immediately after, and `.data` lies far above.
+Addresses in `.text` are in the flash region, and addresses in `.data` are in the RAM region.
 If some function has address e.g. `0x8000100`, then it it located exactly at that address on flash.
 But if the code accesses some variable in the `.data` section by the address e.g. `0x20000200`, then